AnkitHProfile/TextEditor/README.md

 ## 💡 About the Project

-This editor was developed to combine the **simplicity of a notepad** with **smart features** like search, undo, and character tracking — without the bloat of heavy IDEs or third-party tools.
+This editor was developed to combine the **simplicity of a notepad** with **smart features** like search, undo, and character tracking, without the bloat of heavy IDEs or third-party tools.

 It offers:
 - A productive platform for writers, coders, and note-takers